 You will need:

 - random pieces of silverware including spoons and forks

-- thin wire, thread, or fishing wire
+- thin wire, thread, or fishing line

-- needle nose pliers (the hardware kind)
+- heavy-duty needle nose pliers

-- flat nose pliers (the hardware kind)
+- heavy duty flat nose pliers

 - optional: beads and pearls for decoration.